yliu7366/viridot2/README.md

 3. chmod +x install.sh
 4. ./install.sh
 5. follow the instructions provided by the installation script to run the viridot2 app
+6. export CUDA_VISIBLE_DEVICES=n to use the nth GPU if multiple GPUs exist.